 Proper airflow is critical to your flock’s health, but you have to strike the right balance.
 You want excellent ventilation to let ammonia fumes and moisture escape, but you don’t want cold drafts blowing directly on your chickens, especially in winter.
 Plan for vents near the top of the coop, well above where your chickens will be roosting.
 This allows stale air to rise and exit without creating a chill.
 Our customizable coops are designed with superior ventilation in mind, ensuring a healthy environment year-round.
 Also, make sure the ground around your coop slopes away to prevent water from pooling underneath.

-Install the Essentials
+Adding the Interior Essentials

 With the main structure of your pallet coop standing, it's time to turn it from a simple shelter into a functional and comfortable home.
 The essential interior features are what make a coop work for both you and your flock.
 These are the non-negotiable elements that ensure your chickens are safe, comfortable, and productive, while also making your daily chores much more manageable.
 From cozy spots for laying eggs to the right setup for roosting, feeding, and cleaning, getting these details right from the start will save you a lot of headaches later on.
 Let’s get these key components installed.